 What to Expect On a Forgotten Islands Liveaboard

-The chain of islands form an inner and an outer arc.
-The inner arc have been formed by volcanic activity, while the Outer Banda consist of coralline limestone (in other words, fossilised corals) that have been thrust upwards by colliding tectonic plates.
+The chain of islands forms an inner and an outer arc.
+The inner arch has been formed by volcanic activity, while the Outer Banda consists of coralline limestone (in other words, fossilized corals) that have been thrust upwards by colliding tectonic plates.
 This results in a layered or terraced appearance to the rock structures.

-Dry season lasts from June until November, and is definitely the best time to visit on a dive cruise.
-Because these islands are so rarely visited, and in some cases, not at all, the environment is absolutely unspoilt.
-There are a lifetime worth of dives to be had in these islands, with so many different types of dives and hundreds of species of coral and fish.
-A special treat are whalesharks who visit the islands to feed on the plankton that is pushed from depths by strong currents.
+The dry season lasts from June until November and is definitely the best time to visit on a dive cruise.
+Because these islands are so rarely visited, and in some cases, not at all, the environment is absolutely unspoiled.
+There is a lifetime worth of dives to be had in these islands, with so many different types of dives and hundreds of species of coral and fish.
+A special treat is whale sharks who visit the islands to feed on the plankton that is pushed from depths by strong currents.
 Great, big saltwater crocodiles are also spotted sometimes, patrolling the coastlines of several of the islands.

 Forgotten Islands Underwater

 Many of the islands in this region were formed by volcanic activity, resulting in very little soil erosion and an incredibly featured seascape.
 Therefore waters are often clear here, and there are many attractive rock formations to find, such as swim-throughs, pinnacles, and overhangs (most of which are now completely covered by prolific coral growths).

 Dive Sites of Forgotten Islands

 There are so many possible dive sites to choose from, and many more are yet to even be discovered!